Spring Cleaning for Your Body: How to Release the “Winter Hold”

 Learn how to restore your body’s natural flow

-As the flowers begin to bloom and the days grow longer, there is a collective urge to "reset."
-We open our windows to the coastal breeze and start clearing out the clutter in our homes.
-But while we are busy scrubbing floors and organizing closets, we often overlook the one "home" we inhabit 24/7: our bodies.
+As the flowers begin to bloom and the days grow longer, many of us feel the urge to reset.
+We open the windows, let in the coastal breeze, and start clearing out the clutter in our homes.
+But while we are busy tidying our spaces, we often overlook the one place we live in every single day: our bodies.

 What is the “Winter Hold”?